Scott Kahoe

-Scott Kahoe (born on January 14, 1987) is a former USILA All-American and professional lacrosse player in the National Lacrosse League and Major League Lacrosse.
+Scott Kahoe (born January 14, 1987) is a former USILA All-American and professional lacrosse player in the National Lacrosse League and Major League Lacrosse.
 Kahoe attended Radnor High School (Radnor, PA) and played his collegiate lacrosse at Georgetown University and Syracuse University.

-High School and College career
+Early life and college

-Kahoe attended Radnor High School in Radnor, Pennsylvania where he was a high school All-American and ranked the No. 2 scholastic midfielder in the nation.
+Kahoe attended Radnor High School in Radnor, Pennsylvania, where he was a high school All-American and ranked the No. 2 scholastic midfielder in the nation.
 Kahoe was also Pennsylvania All-State in Football and Basketball.

 Kahoe enrolled at Georgetown University in the fall of 2004, being among the top recruiting class in Georgetown Lacrosse history.
 The All-American Midfielder helped Georgetown to three consecutive NCAA Quarterfinal appearances and two East Coast Athletic Conference Championships.
 In the fall of 2006, Kahoe had reconstructive shoulder surgery and was unable to compete in the 2007 season, granting him a medical redshirt, giving him an extra year of eligibility.
 After graduating from Georgetown University undergraduate, he elected to transfer and enroll in Graduate school at Syracuse University, where he would play his final year of eligibility.
 In 2009, Syracuse went on to defeat Cornell in the National Championship, finishing their season at 16–2.